 - Permanently live within the Plan’s service areas which include:

-- Nevada: Carson City, Douglas, Lyon, Storey and Washoe counties
+- Nevada: Carson City, Churchill, Douglas, Lyon, Storey and Washoe counties

-- Texas: Brooks, Cooke, Deaf Smith, Fannin, Gray, Grayson, Hidalgo, Moore, Potter, Randall and Starr counties
+- Texas: Brooks, Cooke, Deaf Smith, Fannin, Gray, Grayson, Hidalgo, Moore, Potter, Randall, Starr and Webb counties

-Note: If you are already covered by both Medicare and Medicaid, you most likely do not need the additional coverage that Prominence HMO would provide.
+Note: If you are already covered by both Medicare and Medicaid, you most likely do not need the additional coverage that the Prominence Plus Medicare Advantage Plan would provide.

 Q: Can I Keep My Doctor?

-With Prominence HMO Plan you will need to choose a primary care provider (PCP) who will work with you to provide the care you need.
+With the Prominence Plus Medicare Advantage Plan you will need to choose a primary care provider (PCP) who will work with you to provide the care you need.
 If your current doctor is part of the Prominence Health Plan network, you can stay with your doctor.
 If not, you can select a new PCP from our network of quality providers.
-You will need to receive all your medical services from HMO network providers who will work together to coordinate your care, except in emergency or urgent care situations or for out-of-area dialysis services.
+You will need to receive all your medical services from our network providers who will work together to coordinate your care, except in emergency or urgent care situations or for out-of-area dialysis services.
 You can change your provider at any time by simply calling Member Services.

 Q: What Will I Pay?

-With Prominence HMO Plan, there are no medical deductibles to pay.
+With the Prominence Plus Medicare Advantage Plan, there are no medical deductibles to pay.
 Your financial obligations consist of copayments or coinsurance for medical services and Part D drugs and your Part B premium.
-Our optional dental benefits have a monthly premium.
 Please note: your copayments/co-insurance must be paid at the time of service.